 The approach of the group towards its dealings with HMRC

-As a large business in the UK within the UK tax authority’s Large Business directorate, the Group is assigned a customer relationship manager (CRM) within HMRC.
-We have an open relationship with our CRM and seek to anticipate any tax issues at an early stage, including clarifying areas of uncertainty with HMRC as they become evident and dealing with them in “real time”.
+As a large business in the UK within the UK tax authority’s Large Business directorate, the Group is assigned a customer compliance manager (CCM) within HMRC.
+We have an open relationship with our CCM and seek to anticipate any tax issues at an early stage, including clarifying areas of uncertainty with HMRC as they become evident and dealing with them in “real time”.